GOD’S MANIFESTATIONS ARE LIKE PERFECT MIRRORS REFLECTING GOD’S ATTRIBUTES GRADE 3 LESSON 1

 Some of the stories may have a video or resource to help understand the concepts.

-There is always the Generic storyboard, story report and comic strip to draw as the story is being told that can be downloaded from the general resources here.
+Use the Generic storyboard, story report, and comic strip to draw as the story is being told they can be downloaded from the general resources here.

-Download all 6 stories in word doc here
+Download all 6 stories in a Word doc here

 STORY ONE